Moemen-kandil/qbit-guard/README.md

 - **Zero dependencies**: No external libraries, just Python 3.8+ stdlib
 - **Container-friendly**: All configuration via environment variables, logs to stdout
 - **Magnet support**: Handles magnet links by waiting for metadata resolution with configurable timeouts and download budgets
+- **Stateless watcher**
+  Container polls `/api/v2/sync/maindata` and processes new/changed torrents.
+No state file; you can force a re-scan via a keyword.

 ## How it Works